Skip to content

 What Must Be Disclosed

-The disclosure covers the condition of virtually every system and component of the property, including but not limited to: roof, basement, water intrusion, structural problems, plumbing, electrical, heating/cooling, well and septic systems, pests, hazardous substances (lead, asbestos, radon, underground storage tanks), environmental hazards, zoning violations, boundary disputes, and any known material defects.
+The disclosure covers the condition of nearly every system and component of the property, including: roof, basement, water intrusion, structural problems, plumbing, electrical, heating/cooling, well and septic systems, pests, hazardous substances (lead, asbestos, radon, underground storage tanks), environmental hazards, zoning violations, boundary disputes, and any known material defects.

 The "Known Defect" Standard

-Pennsylvania follows a "known defect" standard, the seller must disclose defects they are aware of .
-There is no duty to conduct inspections or discover latent defects.
-However, actively concealing a known defect (painting over water damage, for example) can give rise to fraud claims that survive the closing.
+Pennsylvania follows a "known defect" standard: the seller must disclose defects they are aware of .
+There is no duty to inspect or discover latent defects.
+But actively concealing a known defect (painting over water damage, for example) can give rise to fraud claims that survive closing.

 ⚠ Practical Reality

 The disclosure form is the single most common source of post-closing disputes.
-If you're buying, don't treat it as a substitute for a professional inspection.
-If you're selling, answer honestly and completely.
-"I don't know" is acceptable where true, but a false "no" when you know there's a problem can expose you to liability even after closing.
+If you are buying, do not treat it as a substitute for a professional inspection.
+If you are selling, answer honestly and completely.
+"I do not know" is acceptable where true, but a false "no" when you know there is a problem can expose you to liability even after closing.

 Exemptions